TRAVEL INFORMATION

 Mountain Bluebird

 The best clothing strategy is layers.
-That way you can peel off and adjust as the temperature rises or drops throughout the day.
-Remember to bring rain gear, just in case, and a hat for sun.
+That way you can adjust as the temperature rises or drops throughout the day.
+Remember to bring rain gear, just in case, and a hat for the intense, high-altitude sun.
 Comfortable walking shoes are a must.
 Hiking boots are helpful on some trips.

 Other items you might want to bring include binoculars, field guides, a day pack, reusable water bottles, sunscreen, bug spray, camera, and a spotting scope.